GallagherSecurity/cc-rest-docs/training/README.md

     GET /api/cardholders?name=new

-That will return all the cardholders with ‘new’ in their name.
+That will return all the cardholders with 'new' in their name.
 It is case-insensitive.

 To be more precise: